Plan Design Overview

 In-Network Deductible: $1,500 Individual / $3,000 Family

 The Access HDHP has a non-embedded deductible.
 This means that if you have Family coverage, the full family deductible must be met before services are covered for any individual.
 This deductible includes both medical services and prescription drug benefits and applies to the annual out-of-pocket limit.
 Once your deductible has been met, you will pay:

 - $15 copay for office visits

 - $25 copay for specialty office visits (includes specialty providers, urgent care, vision exam)

-- $75 copay for emergency room visits (waived, if admitted).
-Deductible and coinsurance applies to services beyond the copay.
+- $75 copay for emergency room visits (waived, if admitted), then deductible and coinsurance apply

 - 10% coinsurance on most services except for office visits

 In-Network Out-of-Pocket Limit: $2,500 Individual / $5,000 Family

 The annual out-of-pocket limit for the Access HDHP plan includes both medical and prescription drug expenses.
-Once you reach your annual out-of-pocket limit, the plan pays 100% of most covered benefits for the rest of the year.
+Once you reach your annual out-of-pocket limit, the plan pays 100% of most covered benefits for the remainder of the calendar year.

 The table below outlines the schedule of benefits that is administered by WEA Trust for services received out-of-network.